MelissaN/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-# Project Title
+# Functions and nested loops

-These files contain functions and code snippets showing how to use prototyping in headerfiles and write functions in separate C files.
+These files contain sample functions and code snippets showing how to use prototyping in headerfiles and write functions in separate C files.

 ## Requirements

-Bash terminal, Ubuntu 14.04 LTS
+* Bash terminal, Ubuntu 14.04 LTS

 ## Built With